galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos-manager.md

 The following properties are used to configure the z/OS Manager.

-To provision a DSE?CICS Region for your test you need to configure the following properties as a minimum to connect to a CICS region, even if you do not reference a `@ZosImage` in your Galasa test.
-This is because ?? (as it's the z/OS image the CICS Region is on...).
+To provision a CICS Region for your test you need to configure the following properties as a minimum to connect to a CICS region, even if you do not reference a `@ZosImage` in your Galasa test.
+This is because CICS Regions sit on a z/OS LPAR, and so to provision and connect to a CICS Region in a test, you also need access to the z/OS image that it sits within to make requests on the CICS Region.
 You might need to configure additional z/OS-related CPS properties, depending on your test.

 ```
-zos.dse.tag.PRIMARY.imageid=[IMAGEID] OR zos.cluster.DEFAULT.images=[IMAGEID]
+zos.dse.tag.[tag].imageid=[IMAGEID] OR zos.cluster.[clusterId].images=[IMAGEID]
 zos.image.[IMAGEID].ipv4.hostname=[IP ADDRESS]
 zos.image.[IMAGEID].credentials=[CREDENTIALID]
 ```